schneems/non-developers-on-rails/source/03-project/README.md

       t.decimal :balance
 ```

-And here is where we are defining telling our database that this model has a relationship with the `User` model:
+And here is where we are telling our database that this model has a relationship with the `User` model:

 ```ruby
       t.references :user, foreign_key: true